eclipse-edc/Connector/samples/04-file-transfer/README.md

 After creating the required extensions, we next need to create the two connectors.
 For both of them we need a gradle build file and a config file.
 A common dependency we need to add to the build file on both sides are the IDS extensions.
-These are required so that both connectors can communicate with each other using IDS multipart messages.
+These are required to enable a communication between both connectors via IDS multipart messages.

 ```kotlin
 // in consumer/build.gradle.kts and provider/build.gradle.kts:
 implementation(project(":data-protocols:ids"))
 ```

 This adds the IDS protocol package to both connectors.
-Since we're adding the IDS root module, nothing more needs to be done here.
-Now we can add the dependencies that are specific to provider or consumer.
+Since we are adding the IDS root module, nothing more needs to be done here.
+Now, we can add the dependencies that are specific to provider or consumer.

 ### Provider connector